 Imipenem and meropenem penetrate into cerebrospinal fluid when meninges are inflamed.
 Meropenem is used for gram-negative bacillary meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly progressive bacterial infection of the meninges and subarachnoid space.
 Findings typically include headache, fever, and nuchal rigidity.
 Diagnosis is by... read more ; imipenem is not used in meningitis because it may cause seizures.
 Most seizures occur in patients who have central nervous system abnormalities or renal insufficiency and who are given inappropriately high doses.

 Doripenem has a black box warning stating that when used to treat patients with ventilator-associated bacterial pneumonia Hospital-Acquired Pneumonia Hospital-acquired pneumonia (HAP) develops at least 48 hours after hospital admission.
-The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant organisms... read more , it has an increased risk of death compared with imipenem.
+The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant... read more , it has an increased risk of death compared with imipenem.
 Also, clinical response rates were lower with doripenem.
 Doripenem is not approved for the treatment of pneumonia.

 Expanded use of carbapenems has resulted in some carbapenem resistance.
 This development is concerning because carbapenems are often the last resort for treating multidrug-resistant gram-negative organisms, particularly those that produce AmpC and extended-spectrum beta-lactamases, which destroy most beta-lactams except for carbapenems.